metio/terraform-provider-k8s/docs/data-sources/rc_app_stacks_runtime_component_v1_manifest.md

 - `service_account_name` (String) Deprecated. .spec.serviceAccount.name should be used instead.
 If both are specified, .spec.serviceAccount.name will override this.
 - `sidecar_containers` (Attributes List) List of sidecar containers.
 These are additional containers to be added to the pods. (see [below for nested schema](#nestedatt--spec--sidecar_containers))
 - `stateful_set` (Attributes) Defines the desired state and cycle of stateful applications. (see [below for nested schema](#nestedatt--spec--stateful_set))
+- `tolerations` (Attributes List) Tolerations to be added to application pods.
+Tolerations allow the scheduler to schedule pods on nodes with matching taints. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `topology_spread_constraints` (Attributes) Defines the topology spread constraints (see [below for nested schema](#nestedatt--spec--topology_spread_constraints))
 - `volume_mounts` (Attributes List) Represents where to mount the volumes into the application container. (see [below for nested schema](#nestedatt--spec--volume_mounts))
 - `volumes` (Attributes List) Represents a volume with data that is accessible to the application container. (see [below for nested schema](#nestedatt--spec--volumes))